okezino/ENUMS-AND-SEALED-CLASS/Answer.md

      TRANSGENDER
 }
 ```
-An enum class can take a constructor() of properties, this must be instantiated in all the various values in the enum class, else we have a error. a new value ca not be created outside the class..we can iteterate through an enum class like an Arrayusing a Loop
+An enum class can take a constructor() of properties, this must be instantiated in all the various values in the enum class, else we have an error. a new value can not be created outside the class..we can iteterate through an enum class like an Array using a Loop

 ## Sealed class

-This is a special class that allows diffrent form of its Subclass and Objects within its class, Just like  Abstract class, we can freely create subclasses with different constructor parameters wiithin the parent class.
+This is a special class that allows diffrent form of its Subclass and Objects within its class, Just like  Abstract class, we can freely create subclasses with different constructor parameters within the parent class.

 ```kotlin